MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 2. [Set a policy using custom OMA-URI in Intune](#set-a-policy-using-custom-oma-uri-in-intune)

 > [!IMPORTANT]
-> As a best practice, don’t use a custom OMA-URI profile and an Administration templates profile to configure the same Microsoft Edge setting in Intune.
+> As a best practice, don't use a custom OMA-URI profile and an Administration templates profile to configure the same Microsoft Edge setting in Intune.
 If you deploy the same policy using both a custom OMA-URI  and an Administrative template profile, but with different values, users will get unpredictable results.
 We strongly recommend removing your OMA-URI profile before using an Administration templates profile.

 ### Ingest the Microsoft Edge ADMX file into Intune